Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Experimental Methodology

-\iscanew{\textbf{Evaluated System Configurations.} SMD-FR-1LR implements a single lock region in a bank, i.e., it \emph{cannot} concurrently perform a refresh operation and a memory access.
-DSARP/SMD-FR can concurrently perform a refresh in a subarray/lock region and a memory access in another. \iql{IQE5}{}\iqrev{MC-Combined-DARP, MC-Combined-DSARP, and SMD-Combined implement the memory-controller-(MC) and SMD-based versions of Fixed Rate Refresh (\cref{subsec:smd_refresh}), Deterministic RowHammer Protection (\cref{subsec:smd_rowhammer_protection}), and Memory Scrubbing (\cref{subsec:smd_ecc_scrubbing}).} \atb{MC-based implementations of \mech{} maintenance mechanisms are functionally equivalent to \mech{}-based ones (e.g., \drp{} and \texttt{MC-DRP} are configured to provide the same RowHammer prevention guarantees).}}
+\iscanew{\textbf{Evaluated System Configurations.} \atbcr{3}{We evaluate 10 different systems: 1)~the DDR4 baseline system as described in Table~\ref{table:system_config}, 2)~SMD-FR that can concurrently perform a refresh in a lock region and a memory access in another, 3)~SMD-VR inherits SMD-FR's abilities and refreshes different rows at different refresh rates, 4)~SMD-FR + SMD-PRP inherits SMD-FR's abilities and can concurrently perform a probabilistic victim row refresh operation in a lock region and a memory access in another, 5)~SMD-FR + SMD-DRP\atbcrcomment{4}{Fixed instances of DPD} inherits SMD-FR's abilities and can concurrently perform a deterministic (based on Graphene's~\cite{park2020graphene} tracking algorithm) victim row refresh operation in a lock region and a memory access in another, 6)~SMD-FR + SMD-MS\footnote{\atbcr{3}{We evaluate SMD-DRP and SMD-MS with SMD-FR as the refresh mechanism since SMD-FR is very simple and easy to implement.}} inherits SMD-FR's abilities and performs in-DRAM memory scrubbing, 7)~SMD-Combined implements all three SMD-based maintenance mechanisms (SMD-FR + SMD-DRP + SMD-MS), 8)~DARP-Combined inherits the abilities of DARP~\cite{chang2014improving} and implements the memory-controller-based versions of fixed rate refresh (FR), deterministic RowHammer protection (DRP), and memory scrubbing (MS), 9)~DSARP-Combined inherits the abilities of DSARP~\cite{chang2014improving} and implements the memory-controller-based (MC-based) versions of all three maintenance mechanisms, and 10)~No-Refresh is a hypothetical system configuration that does \emph{not} perform any maintenance operations.} \atb{MC-based implementations of \mech{} maintenance mechanisms are functionally equivalent to \mech{}-based ones (e.g., \omcr{4}{SMD-Combined} and \omcr{4}{MC-Combined} are configured to provide the same RowHammer prevention guarantees).}}